Drywall Installation: The Complete DIY Guide

 The Hanging Process

-Once you have your tools and materials all laid out, you can start the process of drywall installation.
-Here you will see all of the necessary steps for avoiding mistakes and creating a smooth, seamless drywall interior that you feel proud of.
+Once you have all your tools and materials laid out, you can start the process of drywall installation.
+Here, you will see all the necessary steps for avoiding mistakes and creating a smooth, seamless drywall interior that you can be proud of.

-The part which might present the most difficulties is in the taping of the drywall - poor taping can result in cracks or fissures that will be inconvenient (but not impossible) to fix.
+The part that might present the most difficulties is the taping of the drywall - poor taping can result in cracks or fissures that will be inconvenient (but not impossible) to fix.

 Bear in mind that if this is your first time doing a drywall installation, it might not be perfect on the first try.
 Fortunately, drywall is a highly adaptable material, and it won't take very long to smooth out any rough edges (literally).